ChrisJefferson/jekyll-clean/_drafts/2015-11-13-intro_to_backtrack.markdown

 One obvious problem here is haven't we just changed one piece of magic (```Intersection```) for two different pieces of magic (```for g in G1``` and ```if g in G2```)?

-Iterating over the members of a permutation group, checking if a given permutation is in a group, and a number of other important methods (which we will discuss shortly) can all be efficiently implemented using a _base and strong generating set_, also known as a _stabilizer chain_.
+Iterating over the members of a permutation group, checking if a given permutation is in a group, and finding the members of a group which stabilize a single integer can all be efficiently implemented using a _base and strong generating set_, also known as a _stabilizer chain_.
 In a future post we will see how to make stabilizer chains, and how to implement methods like ```g in G1```.

 If your only interest is worst-case complexity over all permutation groups, ```IntersectionEnumerate``` is surprisingly close to the state of the art!
-None of the algorithms we will discuss will ever beat this algorithm by very much, for all pairs of groups.
-However, we can (as you might hope) greatly outperform this algorithm for many pairs of permutation groups.
+None of the algorithms we will discuss will ever beat this algorithm by very much, in a theoretical sense.
+However, we can (as you might hope) greatly outperform this algorithm for most real-world problems.

 The fundamental idea behind all of our improvements revolve around *backtracking search*, also known as divide-and-conquer.
 We will take our problem and split it up into sub-problems, which will be (hopefully) easier to solve, and then stitch our answers back together to form the entire group we are looking for.